LuisMancio/LuisMancio/README.md

 # Presentation
 Hello, I'm Luis Mancio.
-I'm a mathemmatician passionate about data science and coding.
+I'm a mathematician passionate about data science and coding.
 I’m particularly interested in machine learning applications in technology, leveraging data-driven solutions to solve complex problems.
 I have experience working with Python,SQL, and cloud computing.
 I enjoy building efficient, scalable solutions for data analysis and automation.

 ## Socials: